workflowbuildersdk/.github/profile/README.md

 Play with SDK first.
 Examine the documentation and code.
 Try it for your PoC or MVP.

+For businesses ready to scale with commercial use of Workflow Builder:
-Licence starting from $2,990 / one-time payment.
-(Saving you 700+ hours of coding time.)
+* licenses start at $2,990 / one-time payment (saving you 700+ hours of coding time)

 <h2>Questions and queries</h2>